CNS-OIST/ocnc/README.md

     ![vnc](images/2.png)

 6. Double click the `LXTerminal` icon to open a terminal in the docker system.
-You can also double click the `ocnc2022` icon to access this repository page for future references.
+You can also double click the `ocnc` icon to access this repository page for future references.

     ![terminal](images/3.png)